-5 Reasons Shopping Therapy Will Help You Relieve Stress
+5 Reasons Retail Therapy Will Help You Relieve Stress

 We all have different opinions on whether or not going to shopping centres is a good way of making ourselves happy.
 Or, on the downside, just making ourselves seem anxious with the money we are losing.

-There are other reasons why shopping therapy help relieve work stress that doesn't involve spending a lot of money every time you go out.
+There are other reasons why retail therapy help relieve work stress that doesn't involve spending a lot of money every time you go out.
 I'll be listing out the reasons why.